Local and global comparison of generalized Bajraktarevi\'c means: Global comparison of Bajraktarević means

 Assume first that (ii) is valid.
 Then, according to \thm{1NC}, the equalities in \eq{1NC} must be satisfied and the function $(q_0^2|g'|)/(p_0^2|f'|)=q_0^2/p_0^2$ is increasing.
 Therefore, condition (iii) holds true.

 Finally, suppose that (iii) is satisfied.
 Then, with $g:=f$, we can see that the functions in \eq{GSC+} are increasing.
-Hence, according to \thm{2+}, $A_{f,p}$ is globally smaller than $A_{g,q}$, hence assertion (i) is valid. \end{proof}
+Hence, according to \thm{2+}, $A_{f,p}$ is globally smaller than $A_{g,q}$ and assertion (i) is valid. \end{proof}

 \Cor{2}{Let $I\subseteq\R_+$ and let $f,g:I\to\R$ be differentiable functions with nonvanishing first derivatives.
 Let $n\geq 2$, $(\lambda_1,\dots,\lambda_n),(\mu_1,\dots,\mu_n)\in\R_+^n$ and $(\alpha_1,\dots,\alpha_n),(\beta_1,\dots,\beta_n)\in\R^n$ and define $p,q:I\to\R_+^n$ by \eq{pq}.
 Assume that there exist $\gamma>0$ and $\delta\in\R$ such that \eq{1NCp} is satisfied and \Eq{GSCp}{ \frac{f(x)-f(y)}{f'(y)} \leq \frac{x^\delta(g(x)-g(y))}{y^\delta g'(y)} \qquad(x,y\in I). } Then $A_{f,p}$ is globally smaller than $A_{g,q}$.}